fan87/Regular-Bytecode-Expression/readme.md

 (Or in java, `matcher.setDebug(true)`).
 It will print out all regbex elements, current regbex index, all instructions, current instructions index, and most importantly, the fail reason.

-You could also just print out `matcher.debugMessage` (Or in java, `matcher.getDebugMessage()`) if you don't want to print all debug messages out to terminal

 ### Using it in Java
 If your codebase is in Java and you don't want to re-code your entire project, you can have classes in Kotlin that pre-defines